 This partnership began in 2013.
 Our Volunteer

 Coordinator is Gail Bliss.

-To learn more about this FUS project, or to volunteer for this program, Contact Gail here.
+To learn more about this FUS project, contact the coodinator, or to volunteer for this program, click here.
 Learn more about the Salvation Army here.

 The Road Home’s Interfaith Hospitality Network

 FUS volunteers provide meals, activities, and overnight support at Christ Presbyterian Church, four weeks per year.
 Families served receive intense case management and housing help from The Road Home.

 FUS prepares and serves